pimotte/nomic/README.md

 Points are only awarded if the proposer includes the `y` points in his update of his score and mentions this explicitly in his PR.

+**316** *What's in a name?*

+Rules may have a title.
+If a rule has a title, the title must follow any rule number, preceed any of the rule's text and be formatted in *italic*.
+The title of a rule is not part of the rule's text, but is encouraged to be related to the content of the rule.